MinorEmbedding/graph-embedder/README.md

 make
 ```

+## use the C++ libary
+In the [examples](examples/) folder, there is an example project that solves embedding problem and creates debug images.
+There is a readme containing the output in the same folder as well.

 ## Libraries used in the C++-Project
 #### [oneTBB](https://github.com/oneapi-src/oneTBB) (License: [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/))
 #### [GoogleTest](https://github.com/google/googletest) (License: [BSD 3-Clause "New" or "Revised"](https://choosealicense.com/licenses/bsd-3-clause/))